The current anti-smoking campaign is

 against women smoking in public.

-Using the same engineering of consent
+Using the same engineering of consent techniques pioneered

-techniques pioneered by Bernays, social engineers wanting to influence the
+by Bernays, social engineers wanting to influence the opinions and behaviors of

-opinions and behaviors of large numbers of people manipulated the American
+large numbers of people manipulated the American media to make tobacco industry

-media to make tobacco industry executives out to be nothing less than liars.
+executives out to be nothing less than liars.
+Collectivists throughout the

-Collectivists throughout the government and society began their assault by
+government and society began their assault by creating an atmosphere of hateful

-creating an atmosphere of hateful distrust and by turning public opinion from
+distrust and by turning public opinion from the tobacco companies accompanied

-designed to frighten the public.
+with an avalanche of misleading propaganda designed to frighten the public.

-Controlling public opinion was
+Controlling public opinion was paramount if they were to succeed in

-paramount if they were to succeed in extorting billions of dollars from a legal
+extorting billions of dollars from a legal industry and raising taxes on

-industry and raising taxes on Americans least able to afford it.
+Americans least able to afford it.

 Propaganda Techniques Used